Color Tools¶

 Kodak: Tmax 100, Tmax 400, TriX.

-With Lens Filters setting, a color filter can be simulated as placed on front of lens:
+With Lens Filters setting, the effect of a color filter placed in front of lens can be simulated:

 No Lens Filter: simulate black & white neutral film exposure.

 Green Filter: simulates black & white film exposure with green lens filter.
-This comes good with all scenic images, especially suited for portraits taken against the sky (similar to 004 Cokin(tm) Green filter).
+This will enhance all scenic images, and is especially suited for portraits taken against the sky (similar to 004 Cokin(tm) Green filter).

 Orange Filter: simulates black & white film exposure with an orange lens filter.
 This will enhance landscapes, marine scenes and aerial photography (similar to 002 Cokin(tm) Orange filter).